afpineda/SimWheelESP32-SimHub-Plugin/README.md

 - A game must be selected in SimHub.
 - A car must be selected in-game.

+Applies to all detected devices.
 The bound settings are limited to clutch paddles (working mode and bite point), "ALT buttons" (working mode) and DPAD (working mode).
-Applies to all detected devices.
+You can configure those device settings using SimHub, the companion app or the device itself.

 - **SimHub ➡️ device**.
   Saved settings (if any) are restored to each device when: